Most often in conjunction with ranking a specific forum down. Hardly ever in conjunction with the opposite.

 Massive postings of any kind from administrator(s) are not counted either.
 Again: No "discussion" or "conversation".

-Again I must underline that these postings might be interesting, but they are "off-topic" to my ranking criterias.
+Again I must underline that these postings might be interesting, but they are "off-topic" to my ranking criteria.

 The next complication is the number of forums.
-Beside the forums listed at the Forums page, you can find at least additional 60, maybe close to 100.
+Beside the forums listed at the Forums page, you can find many more forums, maybe close to 100.

 I could list all these; but many of these are rather in-active (some even for years) or full of spam.

-Therefore I select the forums which have the highest numbers of postings weighted on the basis of the above mentioned criterias.
+Therefore I select the forums which have the highest numbers of postings weighted on the basis of the above mentioned criteria.

 A minimum of 10 postings per month is required for regarding a forum as "active".

-I check all forums at a daily basis; and my observations is the basis for my ranking.
+I check all forums regulary; and my observations is the basis for my ranking.
 I am aware that there are some borderline cases, making it hard to be 100% fair.